 As discussion proceeded, it became increasingly clear that commissioners had no plan for a metric which would serve to satisfy such a contingency.
 After voicing his support for the approach and noting “If you want to get someone’s attention, mess with their money,” Commissioner Fuller proposed tabling the motion to allow time for more thought and input on what conditions would allow for the release of the $30 million.

 The motion to table the matter until today passed by a vote of 8-0.
-You can hear audio of that part of the meeting below:

 It’s worth noting that eliminating $30 million from CMS’s budget would likely require the district to cut hundreds of county-funded jobs.
 Those positions could include teachers and support services such as school counselors and psychologists.